Updated for 2020!

 Alstede Farms not only offers pick your own for many fruits and vegetables they also contain petting zoo, farm activities and sunflowers!
 They have two opportunities for sunflowers: a maze and pick your own.
 The sunflower maze is included with general admission and you can cut your own sunflowers which cost $1 each.
 When you visit Monday-Thursday 9am-11am admission is FREE!

 2020 Update: The maze opened July 17!

 A working farm, Brodhecker Farms is one of the early bloomers for sunflowers and while there are no tours or mazes, this is a place that you can drive up to and marvel.
+For 2020, there is a charge of $10 per car.
 They may bring out a structure that allows visitors to look over the field.
 You can follow their Facebook page with updates on the sunflower field.

 Donaldson Farm, Hackettstown

 If you are looking for a relaxing tour of a sunflower farm that will entice you with educational facts and history of farming, then head over to Donaldson Farms.
 Located in Warren County, the sunflowers are spread over 30 acres.
 Tours are offered at optimal times for photography and guests receive farm fresh fruit and water.
 Children can also participate in a safari hunt for pollinators.
 In addition, Donaldson Farms is hosting a Pick and Paint-Your-Own-Sunflower Tour where you can, yes, paint a sunflower piece of art.